Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Experiment

 \subsection{Performance on Other Datasets}

 To verify the effectiveness of VDMoE in wider scenarios, we assessed it on two other public datasets (i.e., FatigueView and V4V).
 The results are presented in Table \ref{t4}, \ref{t5}.
 For the multi-task remote physiological measurement, the VDMoE still significantly outperformed all methods.
 For the single-task drowsiness estimation in the FatigueView dataset, despite the VDMoE still outperforming most of the baselines, the ResNet3D stands out with the highest accuracy (89.37\%), F1-score (93.78\%), and specificity (91.30\%).
 It suggests that the ResNet3D is particularly effective at identifying true negatives, i.e., correctly identifying awake states.
-However, considering the significantly larger computational cost of ResNet3D, we believe that the VDMoE shows competitive single-task performance.
+Given the much higher computational cost of ResNet3D, VDMoE still demonstrates competitive single-task performance.